earthsteading/Performance-Solutions/weatherproofing-earthship.md

-6. Performance Design Solution no.2 (PDS2 - Weatherproofing)
+# 6. Performance Design Solution no.2 (PDS2 - Weatherproofing)

 PDS2 outlines the analysis of the proposed performance-based design solution and/or design items that do not meet the Deemed-to-Satisfy provision of the NCC.

 Included in this section:

-1. Design solution analysis criteria
+ * Design solution analysis criteria
-2. Trial design used for evaluation
+ * Trial design used for evaluation
-3. Solution analysis and assessment
+ * Solution analysis and assessment
-4. Recommendations for #PDS2
+ * Recommendations for #PDS2

-    15. Design Solution Analysis
+## A. Design Solution Analysis

 <table>
   <tr>